mmolari/microbial_dset_download/README.md

 For cluster execution, also the `snakemake-executor-plugin-slurm` needs to be installed.
 For convenience we provide the `snakemake_env.yml` from which the environment can be initialized.

+Optionally you can add your ncbi api key in a file named `ncbi_api_key.txt`.

 ## picking the dataset

 The config file `config.yml` contains a list of the datasets to download: